tagspaces/documentation/editing-files.md

 ![](/media/markdown-help.png)

+### Linking local files and images

-Markdown editor will also allow you to link local files and images, from within your connected location, using a path relative to your currently active folder.
-Clicking linked local images will open them in TagSpaces, while linked files will open in the default external application, defined by your Operating System.
+Markdown editor will also allow you to **link local files and images**, from within your connected location, using a path, relative to your currently active folder.
+Clicking **linked local images** will open them in TagSpaces, while **linked files** will open in the default external application, defined by your Operating System.

 For example he link `[link text](images/picture.jpg)` will open a file named `picture.jpg` (located in the `images` subfolder of the folder your file is located) in TagSpaces; while `[link text](files/more_files/example.pdf)` will open the file named `example.pdf` (located in the `more_files` subfolder of the `files` folder, located in the current folder) in an external PDF viewer.